Racism in South Korea: Attitudes against different races and groups

+An article from 2021 mentions that a popular explanation for racism, is due to a favoritism toward white people, and is presumed that this stems from ideas about racial hierarchy absorbed from US military forces stationed in the country.

+Muslims also encounter racism and prejudice from a significant segment of Korean society, which is further complicated due to the foreign or immigrant background of many Muslims living in Korea.
+It was observed that many Koreans perceive Muslims as a potential "terrorist group", with these negative views stemming from the rising prevalence of Islamophobia in Korea and elsewhere in Asia, along with stereotypical representations of Muslims and Islam in Korean media.

+In 2006, American football player Hines Ward, who was born in Seoul to a South Korean mother and a black American father, became the first South Korean-born American to win the NFL Super Bowl's MVP award.
+This achievement threw him into the media spotlight in South Korea.
+When he traveled to South Korea for the first time, he raised unprecedented attention to the acceptance of "mixed-blood" children.
+He also donated US$1 million to establish the "Hines Ward Helping Hands Foundation", which the media called "a foundation to help mixed-race children like himself in South Korea, where they have suffered discrimination."
+Hines Ward was granted honorary South Korean citizenship.

 COVID-19 pandemic

 During the COVID-19 crisis, 1.4 million foreigners living in South Korea were initially excluded from the government's subsidy plan, which includes relief funds of up to 1 million won to Korean households.
 Although all people are susceptible to the virus, only foreigners who are married to Korean citizens were eligible for the money because of their "strong ties to the country".
 Following backlash, financial aid was extended to most foreigners in August that year.

 The COVID-19 pandemic in 2020 has made schools in South Korea go fully online but the immigrant and refugee children have not received proper education opportunities due to the lack of appropriate online curriculum for them.

 In March 2021, several regions in Korea ordered all foreigners to undergo testing for COVID or risk a fine.
 This legislation has been criticized by activists for being discriminatory and racist.